acchang/TicTacToeAnew/README.md

 # TicTacToeAnew

+11/26/2021
+Revisiting to relearn and maybe refine hint so both get

+2/6/2021
 Returning to coding after a long break

 The goal of this project was to create a tic-tac-toe board.
 It probably could have taken me two weeks, which is still a long time, but it took me close to a month because I kept piling on features.